Mountain Time Zone

 In some areas, starting in 2007, the local time changes from MST to MDT at 2 am MST to 3 am MDT on the second Sunday in March and returns at 2 am MDT to 1 am MST on the first Sunday in November.

-Sonora in Mexico and most of Arizona in the United States do not observe daylight saving time (DST), and during the spring, summer, and autumn months they are on the same time as Pacific Daylight Time.
-The Navajo Nation, most of which lies within Arizona but extends into Utah and New Mexico (which do observe DST), does observe DST, although the Hopi Reservation, as well as some Arizona state offices lying within the Navajo Nation, do not.
+Most of Mexico, and most of Arizona in the United States, do not observe daylight saving time (DST), and during the spring, summer, and autumn months they are on the same time as Pacific Daylight Time.
+The Navajo Nation is the only part of Arizona that observes DST.
+Its territory lies mostly within Arizona but extends into Utah and New Mexico (both observe DST statewide).
+Meanwhile, the Hopi Reservation, despite being completely surrounded by the Navajo Nation, does not observe DST, and neither do some Arizona state offices located within the Navajo Nation.

 The largest city in the Mountain Time Zone is Phoenix, Arizona; the Phoenix metropolitan area is the largest metropolitan area in the zone.
+The largest city that observes daylight saving time is Juárez, Chihuahua, Mexico.

+The clock time in this zone is based on the mean solar time at the 105th meridian west of the Greenwich Observatory.
+In the United States, the exact specification for the location of time zones and the dividing lines between zones is set forth in the Code of Federal Regulations at 49 CFR 71.

 Canada

-One province and one territory are fully contained in the Mountain Time Zone:
+One province and two territories are fully contained in the Mountain Time Zone: